postmannen/ctrl/README.md

 ### Publisher

 1. A message in valid format is appended to one of the input methods.
-Available inputs are Unix Socket listener, TCP listener, and File Reader.
+Available inputs are Unix Socket listener, TCP listener, and File Reader (**readfolder**).
 2. The message is picked up by the system.
 3. The method type of the message is checked, a subject is created based on the content of the message,  and a publisher process to handle the message type for that specific receiving node is started if it does not exist.
 4. The message is then serialized to binary format, and sent to the subscriber on the receiving node.